Free Ohio License Plate Search

 How can I find the owner of a license plate in Ohio?

-Just like any other states, information related to the owner of a license plate is considered confidential and is protected by state law in Ohio.
+Just like any other state, information related to the owner of a license plate is considered confidential and is protected by state law in Ohio.
 As such, it is not possible to access this information without a valid reason, such as an official request from law enforcement or a court order.

 However, if you are involved in an accident or witness a crime and need to report the license plate number, you can provide the information to the appropriate authorities, such as the police or the Ohio Bureau of Motor Vehicles (BMV).
 They may be able to use the license plate number to identify the registered owner of the vehicle and follow up on your report.